Stochastic model of T Cell repolarization during target elimination (II): Computational model

 \section{Computational model}

 { We use the computational model introduced in \cite{hornak_stochastic_2020}.
 The cell membrane and the nucleus are represented by two spheres with radius 5$\mu$m and 3.8$\mu$m, respectively.
 MTs sprout from the MTOC to the cell periphery, as sketched in Figs. \ref{fig:variable_Beta_basic}a and b.
 They are modeled by a bead-rod model with constrained Langevin dynamics.
 The MTs move under the influence of several forces: bending, drag, molecular motors, noise and repulsive forces keeping them between the nucleus and the cell membrane.
 The MTOC moves to the IS due to the pulling force of dyneins acting via two mechanisms: cortical sliding during which the plus-end of the MT remains free and filament slides tangentially along the plasma membrane, and capture-shrinkage, by which dyneins capture the tip of the MT and depolymerize it by pulling it against the membrane, as sketched in Fig. \ref{fig:variable_Beta_basic}c.
 Dyneins acting via cortical sliding and capture-shrinkage are located in the complete IS and the narrow center, respectively.
 The two regions are represented by intersections of the cell sphere with cylinders with radius $R_{\rm IS}=2\mu\textrm{m}$ for the complete IS and $R_{\rm CIS}=0.4\mu\textrm{m}$ for the center, as sketched in Fig. \ref{fig:variable_Beta_basic}.
+Note that we assume the dyneins to be immobile and firmly fixed at the cell boundary.
+This is in contrast to a recently proposed model in which dyneins can more or less freely (dependent upon assumed friction coefficients) move in an actin depleted zone of the IS \cite{gros_dynein_2021} and thus self-organizing into clusters at the boundary of the actin depleted zone.
+This is an interesting hypothesis that has still to be confirmed or refuted by experiments, but we do not expect dyneins that can move within a restricted region of the IS to alter our main conclusions substantially, for which reason we stick to our original model of a pre-defiend dynein location \cite{hornak_stochastic_2020}.
 In \cite{hornak_stochastic_2020} we focused on the analysis of the MTOC repositioning process in the experimental setup used in \cite{yi_centrosome_2013}, in which the MTOC and the IS are initially diametrically opposed.
-Here we consider naturally occurring situations, in which the angle $\beta$ between the MTOC and the IS (see \ref{fig:variable_Beta_basic}a) is arbitrary, and situations in which the T cell attaches simultaneously to two target cells and thus forms two IS \cite{kuhn_dynamic_2002}.
+Here we consider naturally occurring situations, in which the angle $\beta$ between the MTOC and the IS (see \ref{fig:variable_Beta_basic}a) is arbitrary, and situations in which the T cell attaches simultaneously to two target cells and thus forms two IS \cite{kuhn_dynamic_2002}. }